ncsu-landscape-dynamics/HPC_conda_PoPS/README.md

     Run time :                                   3751 sec.
     Turnaround time :                            3726 sec.

-[The process used around 4 GB for a little over an hour.]
+Job Summary: The process used around 4 GB for a little over an hour.

 JOB: PoPS validation of SLF 1 km